The programme of events for 2019 is being drawn up, and will be published soon.

 They are located just off the A38; turn off at Cornwood, drive straight through the village taking the road to Yelverton (signposted), and the gardens are less than half a mile, on the left.
+This is possibly the best-balanced combination of setting and sculptures in the country: do make room for it in your plans for next May if you can.
+I promise you will not be disappointed.

 Sussex Prairie Gardens deep in the Sussex countryside, is one of the friendliest and most fascinatingly different gardens you'll find anywhere.
-Dod-friendly as well as people-friendly.
+Dog-friendly as well as people-friendly.
 They open for the summer on June 1st and continue through to mid-October, open 1pm-5pm.

 Of particular interest during that time: their Handmade Fair on 14th-15th July, and their Unusual Plant Fair on Sunday 2nd September.